Spain’s national vote tests rising power of the hard right

 | London

-It has been hot in Spain this week, both meteorologically and metaphorically, as temperatures soared to record highs and Spaniards prepared to vote in a bitterly fought presidential election July 23.
+It has been hot in Spain this week, both meteorologically and metaphorically, as temperatures soared to record highs and Spaniards prepared to vote in a bitterly fought parliamentary election July 23.

 The election has implications for other European democracies.
 A small far-right party, Vox, looks well placed to join a coalition government with the main center-right party.
 It would be the first time that an extreme right-wing party has held such power since dictator Francisco Franco died in 1975.